Tiramisioux/cinemate/README.md

 # cinemate2
-Handy scripts for manual control of camera using cinepi-raw
+Handy scripts for manual control of cinepi-raw